Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 ### 47. ColorPick Eyedropper Chrome Extension

-Whether you're designing a website, putting together a UI or creating a [Canva design](https://paperform.co/blog/canva-alternatives/), colour is serious business for web developers and designers.
+Whether you’re designing a website, putting together a UI or creating a [Canva design](https://paperform.co/blog/canva-alternatives/), colour is serious business for web developers and designers.
 Colours are crucial for brand awareness, evoking certain emotions and, most importantly, accessibility.

 Colour picking tools allow you to identify the Hex codes of elements on the web to gain inspiration or keep designs consistent.
-There are thousands of tools in this space, but you won't find one easier than [ColorPick Eyedropper for Chrome](https://chrome.google.com/webstore/detail/colorpick-eyedropper/ohcpnigalekghcmgcdcenkpelffpdolg?hl=en).
+There are thousands of tools in this space, but you won’t find one easier than [ColorPick Eyedropper for Chrome](https://chrome.google.com/webstore/detail/colorpick-eyedropper/ohcpnigalekghcmgcdcenkpelffpdolg?hl=en).

 Just click the extension and hover over *any* element on \*any \*webpage.
 A small box appears with the Hex code and RGB model.
 These are automatically copied to the clipboard for you to use.
 If your only experience working with colours was using crayons in kindergarten, Material.io has a great to the [Material Design system](https://material.io/design/color/the-color-system.html#color-usage-and-palettes).